xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

 ++++++++++++++++

    #.
 Click on the ``Run`` icon (the white arrow in the green circle).
 A dialog will appear asking which device to connect to.
 Select ``XMOS XTAG2``.
-   #. xTIMEcomposer console displays the ip address obtained by the DHCP client (or local link if DHCP server is not accesible)
+   #. xTIMEcomposer console displays the ip address obtained by the DHCP client (or local link if DHCP server is not accesible).
+Please note if the DHCP  server is not available on the host PC, it may take a while to obtain the ip address.
    #.
 Open a web browser on the host PC and type the ip address displayed on the xTIMEcomposer console into the browser's address bar
    #.
 On hitting the return key, a web page should get loaded and displayed in the browser as shown in the figure below.